team401/MP-Generator/README.md

 	Settings :
 		Width :
 			This is the width between the wheels of your robot in ft.
-		Raius :
+		Radius :
-			This is the raidus of the wheels on your robot's drive train in inches.
+			This is the radius of the wheels on your robot's drive train in inches.
 		Timestep :
 			This is the time each point of the profile will take to execute in milliseconds.
 		Max Vel :